danlacher/ScriptsDotFileSamples/Unix/README.md

 ## Unix: ##
 - count.ksh ; extend count to be able to provide the ability to count up or down and starting and stopping at specifc numbers
+- cpu-temp-freq.sh ; simple script to display temp and freq data from cores on a Raspberry Pi
 - logrotate.ksh ; originally written to assist in log rotation before the modern logrotate function existed
 - pi-setup.sh ; the initial start of a script for all of the elements that I desire to run when setting up a new Raspberry Pi
 - pingstamper.sh ; written to leave a continous ping running with timestamps